darksos34/model-libary/README.md

 ```

-Step 2 - When you are done developing, remove snapshot from the version.
+Step 2 - Remove `SNAPSHOT` from the version when you are done developing " remove snapshot from the version",

 ```
      <dependency>